 Very much like the reaction of someone who cannot cast a Patronus when confronted by a Dementor, if you stop to think about it.

-And whether Lord Voldemort is in the usual style of Dark Lords, or if he was redefining the term as he went along, he seems to have gone out of his way to reinvent himself as a Dementor surrogate.
+And whether Lord Voldemort is in the typical style of Dark Lords, or if he was redefining the term as he went along, he seems to have gone out of his way to reinvent himself as a Dementor surrogate.
 (Hold that thought.
 We will be taking a closer look at it before we are through.)